 Calculating win probability is like intentionally following a mirage

-Your win probability comes with certainty of being wrong
+Your win probability comes with the certainty of being wrong

 Don't count on your win probability